kimjisena/reactify/README.md

 # Reactify

-Generate react project directories and files based on your design.
+Generate react project directories and files based on your components.

 ## Installation